janeeshgithub/QuantomBlockChain/README.md

 A project by **Vignesh.M** and **Vijay.R.S**.
-This repository contains the implementation of a public blockchain protocol designed from the ground up with native post-quantum cryptographic primitives to ensure secure, end-to-end encrypted messaging.
+This repository contains the implementation of a public blockchain System designed from the ground up with native post-quantum cryptographic primitives to ensure secure, end-to-end encrypted messaging.

 ## 📜 Table of Contents